ojalaquellueva/nsr/README.md

 The NSR can be accessed via the following interfaces:

-* [NSR Batch Application](#nsr-batch).
+* [NSR Batch Application](#batch).
 The NSR can be accessed locall via the command line by calling `nsr_batch.php`.
-* [NSR Simple API](#simple-api).
-The NSR Simple API supports url-encoded requests to the NSR.
-It supports one taxon + political division combination per call.
-Results are returned as JSON or XML.
-* [NSR Batch API](#nsr-batch).
+* [NSR API](#api).
 The NSR Batch API supports requests of up to 5000 taxon + political division combinations per call.
 Request must be sent as JSON-encoded POST data.
 Results are returned as JSON.
-* [RNSR R Package](#rnsr).
-The RNSR R package provides a simplified interface to the [NSR Batch API](#nsr-batch) via a family of R language functions.
+* [RNSR R Package](https://github.com/EnquistLab/RNSR).
+The RNSR R package provides a simplified interface to the [NSR Batch API](#batch) via a family of R language functions.
 As with the parent API, it support up to 5000 taxon + political division combinations per call.
-RNSR can be downloaded from repository `https://github.com/EnquistLab/RNSR`.
+RNSR can be downloaded from repository https://github.com/EnquistLab/RNSR.

 <a name="scripts"></a>
 ## Top-level scripts